 So if you're struggling in these areas, let a doctor know.
 There are plenty of ways to balance your estrogen levels, feel better, and hopefully get more sleep.

-4. Sleep Disturbances
+4 Sleep Disturbances

 "Testosterone interacts with brain chemicals and stress hormones that help balance mood and sleep," Dr. Jackson says.
 So if you don't have enough of it, it's not impossible for

 "[It's also] a hormone that will often decline with stress due to the interaction with cortisol," she says.
 As mentioned above, stress-reducing habits can be a big help, as can

 low thyroid function.
 As Dr. Jackson says, " Hypothyroidism is a leading cause of insomnia and can also increase sweating at night.
 Low thyroid will create a feeling of sluggishness and fatigue during the day, often making you feel as if you need more sleep than you do."

 Do these symptoms sound familiar?
 If so, it may be a good idea to see a doctor to help rule out hypothyroidism as a possible cause for what's keeping you up at night.

-6. Excess Stress
+6 Excess Stress

 progesterone levels are low, you may notice a few sleep disturbances at night, including an inability to relax.
 As Dr. Jackson says, "Progesterone aids in sleep by creating a feeling of relaxation and calmness to the body and mind, which is great for anxiety and mood."